Cruciferous vegetables help to fight fatty liver disease

 (NaturalHealth365) Nonalcoholic fatty liver disease (NAFLD) occurs when your liver becomes “marbled” with fat.
 In some cases, this occurs due to unhealthy and improper eating habits, such as consuming too many sugars and “toxic” fats.
 Unfortunately, if fatty liver isn’t addressed properly, it can lead to serious forms of liver disease like liver cancer or cirrhosis.
 And, while a variety of different factors may contribute to NAFLD, it’s significantly more common in obese individuals.
 Today, we’ll focus on why eating cruciferous vegetables are so important.

 Let’s begin with understanding that researchers have discovered that gut bacteria can have either a negative or positive effect on the progression of nonalcoholic fatty liver disease.
 You see, gut bacteria produce various compounds, and one of them is known as indole.
-And, yes, indole is found in a variety of cruciferous vegetables – with a recent study showing how this compound can help prevent fatty liver disease and perhaps even result in some additional health benefits for this unwanted condition.
+And, yes, indole is found in a variety of cruciferous vegetables – with a study showing how this compound can help prevent fatty liver disease and perhaps even result in some additional health benefits for this unwanted condition.

 How cruciferous vegetables help to control nonalcoholic fatty liver disease